Everything to Know About Being A Fundraiser Beneficiary

 Just make sure you meet all the requirements to receive funds:

-• A United States driver’s license, state I.D., or passport
+• A government-issued driver’s license, state I.D., or passport

-• A residential address within the United States (this cannot be a PO box)
+• A residential address within the country selected (this cannot be a PO box)

-• A United States bank account in your name
+• A bank account in your name located in your country

 • Must be 18 years of age or older